 The current legal requirements for working with children are on the Professional Experience website.
-Placements will not commence unless you have shown this evidence as outlined in your Professional Experience lecture series.
+Placements will not commence unless you have shown this evidence as outlined in your Professional Experience preparation modules.
 Please contact the Professional Experience Coordinator, if you need to report any matter that may affect your placement (e.g. Individual Access Plan, WorkCover claim).
 Your placement will be withdrawn if you:

-- Do not complete the required preparation for placement task requirements - Do not make contact with your site within two weeks of your placement offer being made - Breach the Administrative Procedures for Student Work-Integrated Learning Placement guidelines. - Have not successfully completed 5 lead-in visits ahead of a block placement (Yr 3, 4 & MTeach only).
+- Do not complete the required preparation for placement task requirements - Do not make contact with your site within two weeks of your placement offer being made - Breach the Administrative Procedures for Student Work-Integrated Learning Placement guidelines. - Have not successfully completed the lead-in visits ahead of a block placement.